Etiology of Sore Throat

 Absence of cough

-Adults with ≤ 1 criterion reasonably may be presumed to have viral illness.
-If ≥ 2 criteria are present, the likelihood of GABHS is high enough to warrant testing but probably not high enough to warrant antibiotics, but this decision needs to be patient-specific (ie, threshold for testing and treatment may be lower in those at risk because of diabetes or immunocompromise).
+Adults with 1 or no criteria may reasonably be presumed to have viral illness.
+If ≥ 2 criteria are present, the likelihood of GABHS is high enough to warrant testing (1 Reference Sore throat is pain in the posterior pharynx that occurs with or without swallowing.
+Pain can be severe; many patients refuse oral intake.
+Sore throat results from infection; the most common... read more ) but probably not high enough to warrant antibiotics, but this decision needs to be patient-specific (ie, threshold for testing and treatment may be lower in those at risk because of diabetes or immunocompromise).
 In children, testing usually is done.
 Although this approach is reasonable, not all experts agree on when to test for GABHS and when antibiotic treatment is indicated.

-If supraglottitis/epiglottitis is considered possible after evaluation, testing is required.
-Patients who do not appear seriously ill and have no respiratory symptoms may have plain lateral neck x-rays to look for an edematous epiglottis.
-However, a child who appears seriously ill or has stridor or any other respiratory symptoms should not be transported to the x-ray suite.
-Such patients (and those with positive or equivocal x-ray findings) usually should have flexible fiberoptic laryngoscopy.
+If supraglottitis/epiglottitis is considered possible after evaluation, specific testing is required.
+Patients who do not appear seriously ill and have no respiratory symptoms may have plain lateral neck x-rays to look for edematous epiglottis.
+However, these x-rays are subject to false-positive interpretation because patient positioning may be imperfect (not a perfectly lateral view) or the x-ray is taken during expiration.
+Also, a child who appears seriously ill or has stridor or any other respiratory symptoms should not be transported to the x-ray suite.
+Such patients (and those with positive or equivocal x-ray findings) should usually have flexible fiberoptic laryngoscopy.
 (CAUTION: Examination of the pharynx and larynx may precipitate complete respiratory obstruction in children, and the pharynx and larynx should not be directly examined except in the operating room, where the most advanced airway intervention is available.)

 Pearls & Pitfalls